murphnomer/CSB340_CPUScheduler/Report.md

 ### Multi-level Queue

-This design has multiple queues each that hold a different priority per level.
+This design uses multiple queues that each hold a static list of processes.
 A process comes in with a priority assigned then it is transferred to the queue that processes that priority.
-There are different ways that these queues can be designed to run the processes.
+These queues can be designed to share the CPU differently depending on the scenario.
-One way could be that the queue that handles all the highest priority processes will always run first before any of the other queues.
-Another design choice is to provide a time slice to split up how different queues are run.
+One design option is that one queue is chosen to handle higher priority processes, and processes in this queue will always run first before those in any other queue.
+Another option is to use "time slices" to allow all queues to have predetermined proportions of the available CPU time (80%/20%, for instance).

-TODO: Mike add details of your implementation here
+In this project, we have chosen to use two queues using the former design option, with one queue designated as the "foreground queue" intended for higher priority processes, and the other as the lower priority "background queue".
+In our implementation, as long as any processes are present in the foreground queue, those will be given priority and will execute in a round robin fashion with a time quantum of 4.
+The background queue operates using the rules for First Come First Served.

+In our implementation, once a process has been assigned to a queue, it will stay in that queue even after returning from I/O operations until it has completely finished operations.
+Because of this, processes assigned to the foreground queue complete much more quickly and have lower metric values than those in the background.

 ### Multi-level Feedback Queue